volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 ## Summary

-* Objects, arrays and iterables can be destructured
+* Objects, arrays, and iterables can be destructured
 * Destructuring means extracting specified values into separate variables
 * Nested data can be destructured as well
 * Destructured elements can be given names and default values
-* Destructuring non existing element results in `undefined`
+* Destructuring non-existing element results in `undefined`